MilanFox/Advent-of-Code/README.md

 challenges.
 Feel free to explore, modify, and use any code you find here for your own learning and projects.

+Code is mostly written self-explanatory, but a comment might have been added where I was unsure of my approach or I felt like I wouldn't be able to remember _why_ I did something.
+Usually it also links to the source I found the approach at.

 ### Disclaimer / Self imposed Rules / Usage of AI

 This project is used to teach _me_ new algorithms, new approaches and optimization techniques.